French corvette Berceau (1794): Resumption of French career

 In February 1804, Berceau took part in the Battle of Pulo Aura under capitaine de frégate Halgan.
-Afterwards, the captains of the French vessels and the one Dutch vessel involved, including Halgan, wrote reports on the incident.
+Afterwards, the captains of the French and Batavian Navy vessels involved, including Halgan, wrote reports on the incident.

 Fate

 Berceau returned to Europe, reaching Vigo in August or September 1804, in bad condition.
 On 28 September Emperor Napoleon ordered her sold; she was decommissioned on 4 November and sold, for 21,000 piastres.